rackerlabs/docs-developer-blog/_posts/2020-06-29-einstein-analytics-snapshotting-find-trends-and-patterns-in-your-data.md

 ![]({% asset_path 2020-06-29-einstein-analytics-snapshotting-find-trends-and-patterns-in-your-data/Picture10.png %})

-After you complete the dataflow work, you can hit save and schedule the dataflow to run as often as you'd like to snapshot the data.
+After you complete the dataflow work, you can hit save and schedule the dataflow to run as often as you'd like to snapshot the data, as shown in the following
+images:

 ![]({% asset_path 2020-06-29-einstein-analytics-snapshotting-find-trends-and-patterns-in-your-data/Picture11.png %})